oktadev/okta-blog/_source/_posts/2023-05-01-spring-boot-angular-crud.md

 set OKTA_OAUTH2_CLIENT_SECRET=<your-client-secret>
 ```

-Add `*.env` to your `.gitignore` file, so you don't accidentally expose your client secret.
+Add `*.env` to your `.gitignore` file so you don't accidentally expose your client secret.

 Then, run `source .okta.env` (or `.okta.env.bat` on Windows) to set these environment variables in your current shell.